nfl/glitr/README.md

 [![][maven img]][maven]
 [![][license img]][license]

-GLiTR is a library that greatly simplifies the creation of a GraphQL schema.

-## How does it work?

-#### Todo

-todo
+A library that let you use Plain Old Java Objects to describe your GraphQL schema.

 ## Binaries